BhawickJain/mark-react-proj--favourite-places/README.md

 ![example screenshot of simple implementation of the 'favourite places' project](example-screenshots/screenshot.png)

 ## Setup

+!Don't clone this repo!
+It is just some instructions, not the start of an app!

 - Create a new React app on your machine called `favourite-places-react`.
 See the following instructions on React project setup.
 Make sure you set up with TypeScript (and not the JavaScript default).
 [Guide to React project creation setup (with TypeScript)](https://www.notion.so/weareacademy/How-to-start-a-React-app-with-TypeScript-76643f84db564a69a04db9a0b6a2f2e7)